emanabdeen/InsightApp/README.md

 6. **Access Member Portal**:
    - To access the Member Portal you need to create a new account and then sign in to the portal after confirming your email.

+## 🔐 Configuration Notes

+This project uses local secrets stored in `appsettings.Development.json`, which is ignored by Git.
+You'll need to create this file with your own:

+- Database connection string
+- Google ReCAPTCHA keys
+- Email service app password

+Never commit real credentials to version control.

 ## Additional Information

 - The application includes sample data and is ready to be used immediately after setting up the database.